liuyanguu/SHAPforxgboost/README.md

 shap_long <- shap.prep(xgb_model = mod, X_train = dataX)
 # is the same as: using given shap_contrib
 shap_long <- shap.prep(shap_contrib = shap_values$shap_score, X_train = dataX)
-# (There will be a data.table warning from `melt.data.table` due to `dayint` coerced from integer to double)
+# (Notice that there will be a data.table warning from `melt.data.table` due to `dayint` coerced from integer to double)

 # **SHAP summary plot**
 shap.plot.summary(shap_long)

+# sometimes for a preview, you want to plot less data to make it faster using `dilute`
 shap.plot.summary(shap_long, x_bound  = 1.2, dilute = 10)

 # Alternatives options to make the same plot:
-# option 1: from the xgboost model
+# option 1: start with the xgboost model
 shap.plot.summary.wrap1(mod, X = as.matrix(dataX))

 # option 2: supply a self-made SHAP values dataset (e.g. sometimes as output from cross-validation)